MicrosoftDocs/power-automate-docs/flow-docs/fix-flow-failures.md

 How do I fix|Provides tips for resolving the issue that cause the failure in the flow.
 Troubleshooting Tips|Provides details including the number of times the flow failed, and a link to retry the flow with the same input data.

 To fix the reported errors, select **Fix my flow** and follow the steps in the repair tips email.

 Repair tips emails are optional.
-If you don't want to receive them, just turn off from the properties menu for the specific flow.
+If you don't want to receive them, just turn them off from the properties menu for the specific flow.

 If your flow fails, you can also troubleshoot it directly in Microsoft Flow.
 Here are a few common failure scenarios and tips on how to fix them.